 Add a border around a page

 To add a border around a page, you first add a square shape to the page, then change its attributes so it behaves like a border.
 For example, you can change its size, give it no fill (as opposed to a colour fill) so that it doesn’t obscure the text on the page, set it to always stay on the page, and so on.
-You can then set the border as a master object so it appears on all pages.
+You can then set the border as a section layout object so it appears on all pages.